liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.1.4  (2026/06/) =
+* Add the option to exclude people with bookings from other events

 = 3.1.3  (2026/06/23) =
 * Make sure to regenerate extension signatures on first upgrade (and only then)